 Tip #14: It’s Vacation!
 It’s OK to Break Routines

 Here’s a scenario: There’s an incredible show at the resort that your kids will absolutely love.
 But… it’s past their bedtime.
-Sticking to routine is great (and you’ll certainly want to that to keep your kiddos comfortable).
+Sticking to a routine is great (and you’ll certainly want to that to keep your kiddos comfortable).
 Yet, don’t be afraid to break from routine and give your kids a few extra-special moments.

 - Let Them Stay Up Late – You might extend bedtime by 30 to 45 minutes each day, or have one late night.